What is Customer Satisfaction (CSAT) Score – Definition, Calculation, Benefits, and More

 It is a strong indicator of customer retention and product repurchase.
-It helps you understand customers’ needs, identify their sentiments with your products or brand, and segment them based on their expectations with you.
+It helps you understand customers’ needs, identify their sentiments toward your products or brand, and segment them based on their expectations of you.

-The collected responses help you evaluate why a customer likes your product, why do they prefer you over your competitors, and what are experiences that you should reinforce to encourage customer loyalty and retention.
+The collected responses help you evaluate why a customer like your product, why they prefer you over your competitors, and what are experiences you should reinforce to encourage customer loyalty and retention.
 But why is it important…

 What is the importance of the CSAT Score?